 We have used the DfE RSE Statutory guidance (2019) and PSHE guidance to inform our curriculum aims and objectives.

 Teaching is delivered through the 'Dimensions' and 'Manchester Healthy Schools Imatter curriculum'.
 Dimensions.
-Lessons are delivered in each class every week from Nursery to Year 6.

 The curriculum is split into five strands:

 Relationships